PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * get proxy for each job in getFullJobStatus
   * fixed address-check to trigger xwho
   * introduced NG words in email-adder finding
   * put size limit in putFile